racket/racket/racket/src/expander/README.txt

 expander itself.

 The `make` step for Racket BC generates source files in "compiled/cache-src".
-In come cases (hopefully rare), you may have to manually discard "compiled/cache-src" when things change.
+In some cases (hopefully rare), you may have to manually discard "compiled/cache-src" when things change.

 ----------------------------------------